CGreen789/codewars/codewarsDiary.md

 # Codewars
 Diary to keep track of Codewars and solutions:

+## 28/07/23

+- Removing Elements: 8 kyu
+  - I tried to make this one more complicated than it needed to be!

 ## 27/07/23
 - Finding the next perfect square: 7 kyu